suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This approach allows a vendor to target, for example, all devices with a particular WiFi module with an update, which is a very powerful mechanism, particularly when used for security updates.

-UUIDs MUST be created according to RFC 4122 {{RFC4122}}.
-UUIDs SHOULD use versions 3, 4, or 5, as described in RFC4122.
+UUIDs MUST be created according to versions 3, 4, or 5 of RFC 4122 {{RFC4122}}.
 Versions 1 and 2 do not provide a tangible benefit over version 4 for this application.

 The RECOMMENDED method to create a vendor ID is: